Anny spends most of her time on a quest of self improvement. She writes about her own experiences that she hopes can be useful to others.

 - Logged in to Wattpad over the past sixty days

 After you have fulfilled the criteria, you can apply for the title by filling out a form.
 This form will be reviewed by Wattpad staff, and only those selected will be contacted.

 Once you become a Wattpad star, you’ll get access to resources and tools to improve your writing skills, a community of fellow Wattpad stars, and the Wattpad Paid Stories Program.

 If you are interested in the Wattpad Paid Stories Program, there is another form you would have to fill for your story to be considered.
 Your story would need to have:

-- a good storytelling and plot
+- good storytelling and plot

-- a great writing quality
+- decent writing quality